You are currently viewing How to Make a DIY Textured Vase Inspired by Pottery Barn

 • dark grey

-Blending paint on textured vase
+Woman blending paint on textured vase with a damp coffee filter.

-First I began to dab on the taupe color randomly over the textured vase surface.
 Following this I took a damp coffee filter and blended in the color to soften the edges.

 You want this layer to add shadows, like the vase has been sitting out in the weather for decades.

-The second color I added to the textured vase was the brown.
 The brown paint I used has red undertones and gives the feel of a bit of terra cotta showing through.

 Once again, I randomly dabbed on the color and blended it in with a damp coffee filter.